Attorneys make final case to jurors in Ahmaud Arbery's death

 BRUNSWICK, Ga.
 (AP) — Attorneys on Monday offered their final words to the jury in the killing of Ahmaud Arbery, with the prosecution saying that three white men chased him solely “because he was a Black man running down the street” and the defense repeatedly blaming Arbery for his own death.

-In closing arguments, a defense attorney for the man who fired the fatal gunshots said the 25-year-old was killed as he violently resisted a legal effort to detain him to answer questions about burglaries in the neighborhood.
+In closing arguments, a defense attorney for the man who fired the fatal gunshots said the 25-year-old was killed as he violently resisted a legal effort to detain him to answer questions about burglaries in a neighborhood just outside the port city of Brunswick, Georgia.

 “It is absolutely, horrifically tragic that this has happened,” attorney Jason Sheffield said.
 “This is where the law is intertwined with heartache and tragedy.
 You are allowed to defend yourself.”

-The arguments unfolded before a disproportionately white jury after 10 days of testimony that concluded last week, not long after the man who shot Arbery testified that he pulled the trigger in self-defense.
+The attorneys made their appeals to the disproportionately white jury after 10 days of testimony that concluded last week.
+Closing arguments were to resume Tuesday morning.

 Arbery’s killing became part of a larger national reckoning on racial injustice after a graphic video of his death leaked online two months later.
 Though prosecutors did not argue that racism motivated the killing, federal authorities have charged all three men with hate crimes, alleging that they chased and killed Arbery because he was Black.

-Father and son Greg and Travis McMichael grabbed guns and pursued Arbery in a pickup truck after spotting him running in their neighborhood on Feb.
+Father and son Greg and Travis McMichael grabbed guns and pursued Arbery in a pickup truck after spotting him running through their subdivision on Feb.
 23, 2020.
 A neighbor, William “Roddie” Bryan, joined the chase and recorded the video of Travis McMichael opening fire as Arbery threw punches and grabbed for his shotgun.

 No one was charged in the killing until Bryan’s video leaked and the Georgia Bureau of Investigation took over the case from local police.
-All three men face counts of murder and other charges.
+All three men are charged with murder and other offenses.

-Prosector Linda Dunikoski told the jury the defendants had no evidence Arbery had committed crimes in their neighborhood, but instead acted on assumptions based on neighborhood gossip and speculative social media posts.
+Prosecutor Linda Dunikoski told the jury the defendants had no evidence Arbery committed crimes but instead acted on assumptions based on neighborhood gossip and speculative social media posts.

 Defense attorneys say the men suspected Arbery had burglarized a house under construction and intended to hold him until police arrived.
 Security cameras recorded Arbery inside the house five times, but none of the videos showed him stealing or damaging anything.

 Dunikoski said the McMichaels and Bryan chased Arbery for five minutes, using their trucks to cut him off, run him off the road and otherwise prevent him from fleeing.
-And she repeated Greg Michael’s words to local police after the shooting that Arbery was “trapped like a rat.”
+She repeated Greg Michael’s words to local police after the shooting that Arbery was “trapped like a rat.”

 Bryan recorded Travis McMichael standing with a shotgun outside the driver’s side door of his idling truck when Arbery approched on foot, then ran around the passenger side.
 They met in front of the truck, which blocked the camera’s view, when Travis McMichael fired the first of three shotgun blasts.
 The video shows Arbery punching him and grabbing for the gun as two more shots are fired, then Arbery turns to try to run again before falling facedown in the street.